Skip to Content

 Using a Moroccan Stencil

-I used bleach the last time I stencilled denim to make my denim fish pillows.
-Even though this worked well this time, I used acrylic paint.
+The last time I stencilled denim to make my denim fish pillows, I used bleach.
+Although this worked well this time, I used acrylic paint.

 A few years ago, I made some doily stencilled pillows with acrylic paint, and they still look just as good as when I first made them.
 I’ve also stencilled jeans before with my fun denim draught excluders.